AllisonSHill/CSharpLiveProject/BackEndStories/README.md

 }
 ```

-While working on this story, I ran into some issues that revelealed to the PM that the UserController needed to be refactored.
-A separate story was created for this, and I took that too because I was familiar with the errors that were currently happening.
+While working on this story, I ran into some issues that revealed to the PM that the UserController needed to be refactored.
+A separate story was created for this, and I took that too because I was familiar with the current issues.

 [Back to Table of Contents](#back-end-stories)

 ### Refactor Users Controller

-From story:
+For this story, I had to:
-1) Refactor the _UserList method so it grabs the list of users from the database, and sends that list as the model instead of going through what was the process of creating a UserVM.
+- Refactor the _UserList method so it grabs the list of users from the database, and sends that list as the model instead of going through what was the process of creating a UserVM.
-2) Exclude the UserVM from the project, test to make sure nothing is dependent on it.
+- Exclude the UserVM from the project, and test to make sure nothing is dependent on it.
 Remove any dependencies you find, and delete the User VM.
-4) Determine what if anything the isAdminUser is doing.
+- Determine what, if anything, the isAdminUser function is doing.
 Replace it with the built in Identity method of checking roles.
-5) Add comments to the Users Controller documenting the functions and their purpose, and where they are used.
+- Add comments to the Users Controller documenting the functions and their purpose, and where they are used.

+Here is my refactored UsersController, with comments:

 ```c#
 using ManagementPortal.Models;